0

 From top to bottom, each section of the trellised tomato plant has its job.
 Each of the four distinct zones will look dramatically different.
 This is because each section of the plant has a different job to do.

 Directly below the crown.
 This is where the majority of photosynthesis will take place.
-Additionally flower clusters will begin to set fruit and should be pruned to 4-7 fruits per cluster depending on the type.
-Cherry varieties can hold up to 7, larger fruits should be thinned to prevent too much weight on the fruiting branch.
+Additionally, flower clusters will begin to set fruit and should be pruned to 4-7 fruits per cluster, depending on the type.
+Cherry tomato varieties can hold up to 7, larger fruits should be thinned to prevent too much weight on the fruiting branch.

 Harvesting happens below the vegetative section.
-In this area you will be removing most of the leaves to allow for better airflow and focus the nutrients on fruit ripening.
+In this area, you will remove most leaves to allow for better airflow and focus the nutrients on fruit ripening.
 This also helps streamline the harvesting process since you are not having to work around leaves to find fruit.

 Keeping the bottoms of the plants free of foliage and old branches is vital for proper airflow.
 Higher on the plants you will leave fruiting branches and some foliage.
 At the crown of the plants leave more foliage to shade developing fruits.
 This also provides plenty of photosynthetic energy to keep the plant growing.
 On trellised plants it is ideal to prune a day or two after each harvest.
 Treat each section of the plant according to its particular job.
 Add clips as needed to support the vine.